Anne Heche: Family

 In her 2001 memoir, Heche wrote that her mother was in denial about the alleged sexual abuse.
 For example, when she contracted genital herpes as an infant, her mother insisted that it was a diaper rash and refused to take her to a doctor.
-Heche also wrote that her father repeatedly raped her from the time she was an infant until she was aged 12.
+Heche also wrote that her father repeatedly raped her from the time she was an infant until she was 12.
 When she was asked, "But why would a gay man rape a girl?" in a 2001 interview with The Advocate, Heche replied, "I don't think he was just a gay man.
 I think he was sexually deviant.
 My belief was that my father was gay and he had to cover that up.
 I think he was sexually abusive.
 The more he couldn't be who he was, the more that came out of him in [the] ways that it did."

-Heche's mother has vehemently denied her daughter's allegations and responded in a discussion of the book on an internet forum: "I am trying to find a place for myself in this writing, a place where I as Anne's mother do not feel violated or scandalized.
+Heche's mother has denied her daughter's allegations and responded in a discussion of the book on an internet forum: "I am trying to find a place for myself in this writing, a place where I as Anne's mother do not feel violated or scandalized.
 I find no place among the lies and blasphemies in the pages of this book."
-Anne's sister Abigail added, "It is my opinion that my sister Anne truly believes, at this moment, what she has asserted about our father's past behavior; however, at the same time, I would like to point out that Anne, in the past, has expressed doubts herself about the accuracy of such memories.
+Anne's sister Abigail added,It is my opinion that my sister Anne truly believes, at this moment, what she has asserted about our father's past behavior; however, at the same time, I would like to point out that Anne, in the past, has expressed doubts herself about the accuracy of such memories.
 Based on my experience and her own expressed doubts, I believe that her memories regarding our father are untrue.
-And I can state emphatically, regardless of Anne's beliefs, that the assertion that our mother knew about such behavior is absolutely false."
+And I can state emphatically, regardless of Anne's beliefs, that the assertion that our mother knew about such behavior is absolutely false.

 In 2009, Heche told The New York Times:

-In 2011, Heche told The Daily Telegraph that she had reconciled with her remaining sister Abigail; however, she doubted she would be able to repair her relationship with her mother.
+In 2011, Heche told The Daily Telegraph that she had reconciled with her remaining sister Abigail, but doubted she would be able to repair her relationship with her mother.

 Elliot and Natalie Bergman, of the band Wild Belle, are Heche's nephew and niece.
 In 2017, she said that their album Dreamland was her favorite album and described herself as a "proud aunt".